fpgasystems/sgrt/README.md

 }
 ```

-Please note that to properly format the citation and display the time period, you will need to have the datetime2 LaTeX package installed in your LaTeX distribution.
+Please note that to properly format the citation and display the time period, you will need to have the *datetime2* LaTeX package installed in your LaTeX distribution.

-<span style="font-family: 'Arial Black', sans-serif; font-size: 1.2em; color: #0073e6;">LaTeX</span>

 # License